khaledElgohary/high-school-hub/docs/I2_WORKSHEET.md

 </blockquote>
 <p>We had no issues opened by the grader so we demonstrate on how we are being prudent with our new additions.
 In the ConnectionConfirmer class
 we have a method which tells us whether two given users are connected.
-Right now, users accepting requests is not fully implemented; however, we still return false so that all of our code that relies on that logic can know how to handle false being returned and we do not run into any issues where exceptions are thrown because our existing code did not take that value into account.
+Right now, users accepting requests is not fully implemented; however, we still return false so that all of our code that relies on that logic knows how to handle false being returned and we do not run into any issues where exceptions are thrown because our existing code did not take that value into account.
 Here is the link to the method in that class: https://code.cs.umanitoba.ca/3350-summer2023/highschool-hub/-/blob/26a93b464d6d8c10a823ccdcf2ff52fb0ade1591/app/src/main/java/comp3350/highschoolhub/business/ConnectionConfirmer.java#L15-28</p>
 </body>
 </html>